trailofbits/deepstate/README.md

 ## Usage

-DeepState is a static library, used to write test harnesses, accompanied by command-line _executors_ written in Python.
+DeepState consists of a static library, used to write test harnesses and command-line _executors_ written in Python.
 At this time, the best documentation are the [examples](/examples) and our [paper](https://www.cefns.nau.edu/~adg326/bar18.pdf).

 ## Contributing